kivy/kivy/doc/sources/guide/events.rst

             # empty handler needed
             pass

-Then, the user can hook to it, same as the Button.on_press event.
+Then, the user can hook to it, the same as to the Button.on_press event.
 In this example,  the event is never dispatched.
 Let's just add a function demonstrating how to dispatch a widget-defined event::